 Manual Adjustment of Features

-No, you can use any editing software of your choice.
+No, you can use any editing software.

 You can install the program on up to three computers with one license.

 1 thought on “DxO PureRAW Review: An In-Depth Look at a Top RAW Processor (Version 2)”